STILL HABITAT

 Conservation & science

 Steady, hands-off listening without a researcher on site.
 Cricket runs unattended for months, identifies species on the device itself, and hands you clean, labeled detections for your dataset.
 Works for land trusts, university field stations, restoration projects, and conservancies.
+For academic deployments, data exports are available in CSV with timestamps, GPS coordinates, confidence scores, and audio references.

 Private land & legacy properties